Magnetization, excitations, and microwave power absorption in transition-metal/rare-earth ferrimagnets with disorder: The absorption spectrum

 The dilution of RE atoms adds a new feature to the absorption spectrum, in addition to the temperature dependences of the uniform modes.
 Fig. \ref{Fig_Pabs_compensation} shows peaks split into several sub-peaks.
-This is a consequence of static disorder in the diluted ferrite.
+This is a consequence of static disorder in the diluted ferrimagnet.
 The RE atoms are not uniformly distributed, and their local concentration fluctuates.
-As a result, instead of a single uniform mode, there are many localized modes with different frequencies in the system.
+As a result, the translational invariance is broken, and instead of a single uniform mode, there are many localized modes with different frequencies in the system.
 A similar behavior in ferromagnets with random anisotropy was seen in Ref. \citep{GarChu2023}.
 The positions of the peaks in the plots for $T/(SJ)=0.01$ and 0.03 are different because of different realizations of the spatial distribution of RE atoms.

 The system of $116\times132$ lattice sites in the figures above is still too small, so that different localized modes are split.
 In large systems, localized modes build a continuum, that is, broad damped peaks even at $T=0$.
-This can be seen in Fig. \ref{Fig_Pabs_compensation_larger} for the system of $384\times400$ lattice sites, about ten times larger than in the $116\times132$ system.
+This can be seen in Fig. \ref{Fig_Pabs_compensation_larger} for the system of $1154\times1200$ lattice sites, about 100 times larger than in the $116\times132$ system.
+This computation took about a month of computer time, with $t_{\mathrm{max}}\approx10^{6}$ in computing units.
+One interesting feature of the broad peaks is their asymmetry, with a tail extending towards high frequencies, which is a general feature of systems with static randomness (see, e.g., Figs. 3-6 of Ref. \citep{garchu21prb}) that can be tested in experiments.

+It is difficult to extract the temperature and concentration dependences of the modes' frequencies of a diluted system from the absorption spectrum.
+The problem is that for small systems, such as $116\times132$ lattice sites, one can perform the dynamical evolution and obtain the spectrum for many values of $T$ or $c$, but the spectrum consists of many peaks due to the modes' localization, as shown in Fig. \ref{Fig_Pabs_compensation}, and extraction of the peak frequency is problematic.
+To obtain a single peak for each of the two modes, one needs to use much larger systems, as in Fig. \ref{Fig_Pabs_compensation_larger}, This makes the extraction of the peaks' frequencies straightforward, but such computations for many values of $T$ or $c$ would take too much time.